 I am also aware that I may have access to technical data, services and hardware during my participation in the DEVELOP Program that may be subject to U.S. export control laws and regulations, including, but not limited to, the requirements of the Arms Export Control Act, 22 U.S.C.
 2751, et seq., including the International Traffic in Arms Regulation, 22 C.F.R.
 120 et seq.; and the Export Administration Act, 50 U.S.C. app.
 2401-2420, including the Export Administration Regulations, 15 C.F.R.
 730-774.
 I am aware that failure to obtain necessary export authorizations may result in criminal liability under U.S. laws.
 I am aware that I have an independent duty to ensure that if required, the proper license is obtained.
-I am also aware that nothing herein provides any such export authorization to me.
+I am also aware that NASA neither represents that an authorization shall not be required nor that, if required, it shall be issued, and that nothing herein provides any such export authorization to me.

 PARTICIPANT NAME (PRINT):

+SIGNATURE:

 ADDRESS:

 SIGNATURE: DATE:

 IF THE PARTICIPANT DOES NOT HAVE THE LEGAL CAPACITY TO ENTER INTO A CONTRACT, A PARENT OR GUARDIAN MUST SIGN BELOW:

-I, the undersigned, hereby represent and warrant that I am the legal parent/guardian of the above participant, a minor, and have full authority to authorize the above Agreement which I have read and approved.
+I, the undersigned, hereby represent and warrant that I am the legal parent/guardian of the above participant, a minor, and have full authority to authorize the above Agreement which I have read an approved.

-PARENT/GUARDIAN NAME (PRINT):
+PARENT/GUARD OIAN NAME (PRINT):